 - There's no limit to the number of Common items you can possess.
 It doesn't matter if you find them as Treasures, buy them, or create them.
 If you find a Common permanent magic item as a Treasure, and you want to buy another copy of that exact same item, you're free to do so. - You may not possess more Uncommon permanent magic items than your character level, regardless of whether you buy or find them.
 To be clear, "possession" means "items that you currently own," not "items that you have ever owned."
 A level 10 character that has used all 10 of her found-item slots on Uncommon items and has purchased 2 more Uncommon items, is only in violation of this rule if the character still owns all 12 items.
-If the character has sold off, discarded, lost, or destroyed at least two of those items, regardless of whether they were originally found or purchased, then the character is currently in possession of only 10 Uncommon items (a number equal to the character's level) and is not over the limit. - You may store excess Uncommon items, but not excess Rare items.
+If the character has sold off, discarded, lost, or destroyed at least two of those items, regardless of whether they were originally found or purchased, then the character is currently in possession of only 10 Uncommon items (a number equal to the character's level) and is not over the limit. - You may not possess more than one Rare item (total) per tier.
+Heroic tier characters are limited to one Rare item, Paragon tier characters are limited to two, and Epic tier characters are limited to three.

+You may store excess Uncommon items, but not excess Rare items.
 If you ever have more Uncommon items than your character level, or if you are at the limit and want to acquire another Uncommon item, you may put one or more of your existing Uncommon items "in storage."
 Mark these items as unavailable on your character sheet and make a note on your Adventure Log.
 Once you put an item in storage, you may not access that item for any purpose, even to sell it, until you have played at least one adventure without the item.
 (Typically, you won't bring an item out of storage until you gain a character level, allowing you to carry one more Uncommon item.)